 The Speedway Leger is a fairly popular scooter model.
 Given its price, it can’t be as popular as more budget-friendly options.
 Of course, its quality is certainly much, much higher than the ones of budget models.
 That’s why users around the world love their Legers.

 Online reviews show that the scooter has very low defect rates, a long lifespan, and overall it’s very fun to ride and use.
 Of course, things will probably not be perfect, but I have yet to see a complaint about the Speedway Leger in online scooter communities, which is not something a lot of scooter models can claim.

 Speedway Leger problems and issues

-Overall, the Speedway Leger has very little issues compared to most scooters.
+Overall, the Speedway Leger has very few issues compared to most scooters.
 It is sometimes advertised as a luxury scooter, and it certainly is high-quality, so it doesn’t suffer that much from many of the common issues that plague budget models.

 One of its biggest weak points is the lack of water protection.
 There is plenty you can do to waterproof your scooter, but it will be something you will have to do yourself.
 If you really need something like the Speedway Leger in terms of quality and performance, but that’s also waterproof, something like the EMove Cruiser may be a better choice.

 While the brake is of high quality and does its job well, I believe it wouldn’t hurt if a scooter like this had two brakes.
 Personally, I avoid using the front brake in scooters as it often almost tips me over, and the Speedway Leger only has a rear brake, so that’s a pretty good design choice.
 Still, an additional front brake to the front would have been nice.